f5devcentral/f5-big-iq-lab/docs/class10/module1/lab2.rst

   :align: center
   :scale: 50%

-..
-NOTE:: When you edit a default profile, you cannot override the parent profile settings, because default profiles do not have a parent.
+.. note:: When you edit a default profile, you cannot override the parent profile settings, because default profiles do not have a parent.

 Since we intend to use this new Profile when we create a Listener, it's necessary to Deploy it to the devices ahead of the Listener deployment.

-..
-NOTE:: When you attempt to deploy a Listener that references a Profile that doesn't exist on the target device, you will receive and error.
+.. note:: When you attempt to deploy a Listener that references a Profile that doesn't exist on the target device, you will receive and error.

 **Deploying your DNS Profile**